digibib/kohadevbox/README.md

 still in heavy development.
 This is required for testing ES patches, and is not enabled by default because it takes more time to complete and not everyone is interested yet.

-NOTE: It defaults to Elasticsearch 1.7, but development has moved towards Elasticsearch 2.4 (the 2.x branch).
-If you want to work on 2.x support, set _elasticsearch_version_ to _2.x_ in your _vars/user.yml_ file.
+The default is to install Elasticsearch 1.7, but development has moved towards Elasticsearch 2.4 and 5.1 (the 2.x and 5.x branches, respectively).
+If you want to work on 2.x/5.x support, set _elasticsearch_version_ to _'2.x'_ or _'5.x'_ in your _vars/user.yml_ file.

+NOTE: when choosing to install Elasticsearch, the *Vagrantfile* will create the VM using 4GB RAM.
+Make sure you have enough spare RAM and/or tweak the Vagrantfile as you need to.

 ### LOCAL_ANSIBLE